ksylvan/binaural/README.md

 └── setup.sh: Shell script to set up the development environment using `uv` and a virtual environment.

 binaural_generator
-├── cli.py: [TODO: SHORT DESCRIPTION]
+├── cli.py: Command-line interface with argument parsing and audio generation functions for the generator tool.
 ├── core
 │   ├── __init__.py
 │   ├── constants.py: Defines default values and constant parameters used throughout the package.